qQsss777/arcgis-js4-widget-savesession/README.md

 You need the ArcGIS API for JavaScript Typings too : https://developers.arcgis.com/javascript/latest/guide/typescript-setup/index.html#install-the-arcgis-api-for-javascript-typings

-Then you can run to compile the widget
+Then you can compile the widget with running the command :

 ```
 tsc